- Written by Dr.Mehmet Demircioglu

 The calendar alone does not decide whether something is safe.
 The behavior of the area decides more.

 Some patients become embarrassed to contact the clinic about a bump because they think it may be a small issue.
-I would rather see a small issue early than hear about a bigger issue late.
+It is better to show a small issue early than to report a bigger issue late.

 There is no shame in asking.
 A good surgical relationship should make the patient feel guided, not abandoned after the operation day.